abdulxbari/moonpay-qa-challenge/README.md

 2. Identify which scenarios you feel are important to test
 3. Automate the scenarios you consider essential and why

-P.S: Be careful not to include any PII (Personal Identifiable Information) so that we can blind review your submission.
+_P.S: Please don't include any PII (Personal Identifiable Information) so that we can blind review your submission._